jcuenod/bibletech/_posts/2017-08-19-matching-hebrew-unicode-regex.md

 Javascript actually has a number of ways of building a regular expression.
 For more details, the best source is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
 In short, regular expressions can be built in two ways:

  - A string (often as a parameter to a function that expects a regular expression).
-This is useful if you want to generate an expression.
+This is useful if you want to generate an expression; use something like `new RegExp(str)`.
  - A regex style string: `/regex-stuff/`

 And you can choose to compile them for reuse: e.g. `const r = new RegExp("match")` or `const r = new RegExp(/match/)` and then `r.test("string with match")`.